-USP (U.S. Pharmacopeia) is the standard food-grade certification for activated charcoal sold in the United States and guarantees that it has been processed to meet purification standards required for internal medicinal use.
+Activated charcoal's sold as a supplement for human consumption are food-grade certified.
+USP (U.S. Pharmacopeia) is a common certification for products sold in the United States and guarantees that it has been processed to meet purification standards required for internal medicinal use.

 Natural coconut shells and hardwoods are known to produce ultra-fine grains, but by comparison coconut shells are considered to offer the largest surface area when activated.